freenas/freenas-docs/userguide/storage.rst

 full size of the device.

 .. note:: Some SATA devices may be limited to one resize per power cycle.
-Some BIOS may block resize during boot; requiring a live power cycle.
+Some BIOS may block resize during boot and require a live power cycle.